quicwg/base-drafts/draft-ietf-quic-qpack.md

 table state.

 Encoder and decoder instructions appear on the unidirectional stream types described in this section.
-Header block instructions are contained in HEADERS and PUSH_PROMISE frames, which are conveyed on request or push streams as described in {{HTTP3}}.
+Header block instructions are contained in header blocks, which are conveyed in frames as described in {{HTTP3}}.

 ### Encoder and Decoder Streams {#enc-dec-stream-def}